You’re entitled to redundancy pay if you have a contract and have worked continuously for your employer for 2 years

 If your employer does not pay you

-If you don’t get your redundancy pay you need to:
+If you do not get your redundancy pay you need to:

 - Write to your employer as soon as you think you should have been paid – normally your last day or a date soon after if you both agreed, for example your final pay

 - Tell them what you’re entitled to and include any evidence to back it up, for example a letter confirming your first day at work for them or email confirming a recent pay increase.

-Contact Acas if you still don’t get paid after writing to your employer.
-They can find out if your employer will agree to early conciliation – a way to resolve disputes without going to an employment tribunal.
+Call the Acas helpline if you still do not get paid after writing to your employer.
+We can find out if your employer will agree to early conciliation – a way to resolve disputes without going to an employment tribunal.